capaj/ng-tools/README.md

 npm install
 ```

-then when you want to get concatenated, minified sources, use
+then when you want to get concatenated, minified sources, use command:
 ```
 grunt
 ```